-11. Film is a physical object that you can keep in hands, hold up to light and see the image, which remains after the shooting besides emotions.
-You can say that it is the result of your work, not just a DVD or an USB flash drive or files uploaded to a sharing service.
+11. Film is a physical object that you can keep in your hands, hold up to light and see the image, which remains after the shooting besides emotions.
+You can say that it is the result of your work, not just a DVD or a USB flash drive or files uploaded to a sharing service.

 12. I can probably find a lot more reasons for shooting on film.
-But even these are enough for me to continue doing it as long as film exists.
+But even these are enough for me to continue doing it as long as the film exists.
 And if it is taken out of production, then I will switch to glass plates.
 But that’s another story.

 Thanks for reading!
 I would be happy to share my experience of shooting on film, its development, and other practices of using this photographic material.
 Please, ask me questions in the Leave a reply section below the post.
 Answers to your questions give me new ideas and allow me to piece better organize my experience.